Skip to content

 MethodReturnsDescription

-get_action(name, dcc_name=None)dict?Get action metadata as dict
+get_action(name, dcc_name=None)dict?Get skill metadata as dict

-list_actions(dcc_name=None)List[dict]List all actions as metadata dicts
+list_actions(dcc_name=None)List[dict]List all skills as metadata dicts

-list_actions_for_dcc(dcc_name)List[str]List action names for a DCC
+list_actions_for_dcc(dcc_name)List[str]List skill names for a DCC

 get_all_dccs()List[str]List all registered DCC names